AbdulMalikMuzakir404/AbdulMalikMuzakir404/README.md

-# 💫 About Me:
+# 💫 Hai I'm Abdul Malik Muzakir:
-I am a software engineer with almost one year and a half of experience, specializing in back-end and mobile development using technologies such as NestJS and Laravel.
-I am also skilled in front-end development with frameworks like Vue.js and Next.js,and I have experience building mobile applications using Flutter<br><br>Programming is not just a profession for me—it’s a passion.
+I am a software engineer with almost two years of experience, specializing in back-end and mobile development using technologies such as NestJS and Laravel.
+I am also skilled in front-end development with frameworks like Vue.js and Next.js,and I have experience building mobile applications using Flutter<br><br> Programming is not just a profession for me—it’s a passion.
 I am a quick learner who adheres to best practices, consistently delivering high-quality solutions efficiently and on time.

 ## 🌐 Socials: